-I dislike reading PDFs, so please do not send me work in this format unless you don’t have any other options and have cleared it with me in advance.
+I strongly dislike reading PDFs, so please do not send me work in this format unless you have no other options.

-Publishers: If sending a magazine/anthology/collection that also contains other fantasy/horror/other stories, please list the titles of the science fiction stories in a cover letter or email.
+Publishers: If sending a magazine/anthology/collection that also contains other fantasy/horror/other stories, please list the titles of the science fiction stories in your cover letter or email.

 Authors: I will not be able to let you know whether or not your work has been submitted by your publisher.
 To avoid duplication, please check with your publisher before sending a story.
 If your work is self-published, please include the date and location (blog, website, Amazon, etc.) your work was originally published.

 Stories published in the following magazines and anthologies do not need to be submitted.
-I already have them.
-UPDATED 8/3/2018
+I already have (or will receive) them.
+UPDATED 2/18/2019

-Magazines: Analog, Apex, Asimov’s, Clarkesworld, Cosmic Roots and Eldritch Shores, Diabolical Plots, F&SF, Fiction River, Galaxy’s Edge, Interzone, Lightspeed, Longshot Island, Mithila Review, Mythic Delirium, Shoreline of Infinity, Strange Horizons, Tor.com, and Uncanny.
+Magazines: Analog, Apex, Asimov’s, Better Worlds (The Verge), Clarkesworld, Cosmic Roots and Eldritch Shores, Diabolical Plots, Escape Pod, F&SF, Fiction River, Future Tense Fiction (Slate), Galaxy’s Edge, GigaNotoSaurus, Interzone, Lightspeed, Samovar, Shoreline of Infinity, Strange Horizons, Tor.com, Uncanny, and Wired.